-Our decisions are made with a focus on bringing the property to new heights in guest services and comfort, environmental sustainability, support to the community, and investment in our staff.
+Our decisions are made with a focus on bringing the property to new heights in guest services and comfort, environmental sustainability, support to the community and local farmers, and investment in our staff.

 A Message from Your Innkeepers

 In brief, we look to create a strong synergy between Colby Hill’s appeal as a country inn and becoming a popular dining destination.
 Any foodie would agree that good local foods are a draw to any place, and we are fortunate that New Hampshire has an abundance of great foods.
 It’s been truly exciting to start reaching out to local farmers, fishermen and other food producers over the last month.
 Our focus on local foods and beverages is a key pillar in our overall commitment to evolving into an eco-operated inn and restaurant (we like to say a “re-treat”).